Home Top Vancouver Attractions Vancouver’s Granville Island Vancouver’s Granville Island at Christmas

 What to Expect During the Holiday Season

 If you visit Granville Island between late November and the beginning of January you can expect to see beautiful lights and illuminations at night.
 During the day you’ll find all sorts of wonderful gift ideas in the shops.
-And in the evening you can admire the illuminations, eat dinner at a restaurant and take in a show.
+And at night, you can admire the illuminations, eat dinner at a restaurant and take in a show.

 Over the Christmas season there are light displays at different places on the island.
-In 2020, in the middle of the Granville Island courtyard outside the Public Market by the waterfront, there was a giant star.
-The star returned to the courtyard in November 2021, and is back again in 2022.
+In the middle of the Granville Island courtyard, outside the Public Market by the waterfront, there is usually a giant star (or at least there has been in recent years).

 On the other side of the market there are usually trees, buildings and other structures covered in lights to admire.
 At the southeast end of the island, not far from the Granville Island Hotel and Dockside Restaurant, the landmark industrial crane is often lit up and looking beautiful this time of year.
-Outside the Performance Works Theatre, the trees are usually full of giant sparkling musical note-shaped decorations.
-Closer to the middle of the island, Railspur Alley is lit up and looking extra pretty, as are a number of the other streets in the area most years.
+The trees outside the Performance Works Theatre are usually full of giant sparkling musical note-shaped decorations.
+Closer to the middle of the island, Railspur Alley is lit up and looking extra pretty, as are a number of the other streets in the area.

 While the lights are a great way to get into the Christmas spirit, there are other activities to make your time in the neighbourhood extra special.
 The place is home to a variety of unique specialty stores that are open until 6:00 pm most days this time of year.
 The Public Market is definitely worth a visit, as are the boutiques in the Net Loft and other shops around the site.
 There are also plenty of one-of-a-kind places to grab a bite to eat on the island.